oldpatientsea/agon-snakedemake/README.md

 # snakedemake

+Also available as a type-in on itch.io, https://oldpatientsea.itch.io/snakedemake

 The classic game snake reimagined as a text-based adventure game.

 Originally written for the AgonLight Week Programming Challenge Issue 3 sponsored by Olimex.